 Academy in Southeastern Virginia to help lead the region’s

-development initiative from the Virginia Community College System
+Workforce Solutions in IT infrastructure maintenance.
+The Workforce Solutions initiative from the Virginia Community College System

 will provide training and certification in open source and Linux

 operating systems developed by Red Hat, a firm based in the Research

 Open-source software has created an evolution in the computing

 world, according to IT and computer experts.
 Once dominated by software

 developers like Microsoft, the industry is welcoming open-source

 software that can be more easily customized for business applications.